Number Of Trades, Volume or Range Bar Charts Do Not Match Setting or Are Not Accurate or Are Inconsistent

 - Effect of Missing Number of Trades or Volume Data

 - Variation Between Number Of Trades Bar Charts

 - Special Note about Range Charts

-- Repeating Bars with Tick or Volume Charts
+- Repeating Bars with Number Of Trades or Volume Bars

 - Recommended Services

 - How Price Display Format Affects Range Bar Charts